 Growths on Skin

-In April 2012, the U.S. Food and Drug Administration granted accelerated approval for the use of a drug called everolimus to be used in adults with TS who have benign tumors of the kidney.
+In April 2012, the U.S. Food and Drug Administration granted accelerated approval for use of a drug called everolimus.
+This drug can be used in adults with TS who have benign tumors of the kidney.
 As medical care continues to advance, treatment for the symptoms of TS is also improving.
 Research is ongoing.
 Currently, there’s no cure.